Maurice Guillaux and Australia's first official airmail flight 1914

 Total travel time: 9 hours 33 minutes [8 hours 2 minutes actual overhead time, as in some instances, upon arrival, he remained in the air and gave flying displays].

-In the Australian Stamps Professional edition of May/June 2022, Ron Lee published an article entitled The myth that Guillaux carried the first airmail in Australia.
-Therein, despite the misleading title of the article, he argued that the first 'official' air mail flight in Australia took place between Lismore and Tenterfield in New South Wales on 9 June 1920.
+In the Australian Stamps Professional magazine of May/June 2022, Ron Lee published an article entitled The myth that Guillaux carried the first airmail in Australia.
+Therein, despite the misleading title of the article, he argued that the first 'official' air mail flight in Australia took place between Lismore and Tenterfield in New South Wales on 9 June 1920, six years after Guillaux's.
 Lee's article is wrong, containing errors of historical fact and misplaced assumptions on the part of that author.
 Within the Eustis air mail catalogue cited above there are, for example, 37 items listed prior to the Lismore - Tenterfield flight, with some 14 of those having an official status.
 A rebuttal of Lee's article is presented below.

 Lee goes on to state that in regards to Guillaux’s Australian aerial mail flight during 1914, ‘No one in the world had made a journey by air over such a long distance’.
 In fact, just the previous year Guillaux had won the Pommery Cup by flying 1,229 kilometres in a single day - on 29 April 1913 - between Biarritz and Kollum.
 This was approximately 300 kilometres further than the 930 kilometre flight from Melbourne to Sydney in July 1914.

 The postcards and letters were handled by the post office at both ends of the journey - Melbourne and Sydney.
-They were stamped with a purple oval stamp in Melbourne, dated 16 July, and a black circular date stamp in Sydney, dated 18 July.
-The 1d red Kangaroo stamp was generally used, thought postcards with additional stamps are also known.
+They were stamped with a purple oval stamp in Melbourne, dated 16 July 1914, and a black circular date stamp in Sydney, dated 18 July 14.
+The 1d red Kangaroo stamp was generally used, though postcards with additional stamps are also known.
 A fake envelope with four 1d red King George V stamps is known, but this is a forgery as that stamp was not issued until 1918.

 In Melbourne, the bag of mail was handed to the pilot by the Acting Postmaster General W.B.
 Crosby, as can be seen in the photograph at the head of this article.
 It was carried by the aviator in an official mail bag and received in Sydney by a senior member of the PMG Department and then delivered to the General Post Office (GPO) for dispersal and delivery.
 Guillaux was also met at Sydney by the Governor General, Sir Ronald Munro Ferguson, highlighting the official and pioneering nature of his flight.